Veterans Way Honorees

 Digital Tour

 Banners honoring Veterans and members of the military proudly hang along 4th Street in downtown Waterloo from Memorial Day in the spring to Veterans Day in late fall.
 Banners are sponsored annually by family members, friends, businesses and organizations and are presented to them at the end of the season, making room for a new group of honorees.
-Find the location of each banner here.
+Map for banner locations can be found here.

 Richard J. Lown